 Favuzzi penne pasta

-The difference is obvious compared to industrial, Teflon-extruded pasta: the latter are shiny and smooth, offering no surface for the sauce to adhere.
-That is why the sauce ends up at the bottom of the plate instead.
+to which sauces stick more easily.
+The difference is obvious when our product is compared to mass produced pasta, extruded in Teflon casts: they are shiny and smooth, which means the sauce can't coat the pasta and ends up at the bottom of the plate instead.

 Durum wheat semolina.